queenofdowntime/queenofdowntime.github.io/_drafts/overlay-is-slow.md

 And the reason a solution would have to be found outside Overlay was because this whole thing didn't actually have anything to do with Overlay anyway;
 we were just observing the effects of something else.

-TODO: details here
+By watching the value of `Writeback` in `/proc/meminfo` while running the test script we provided, Jo noticed that the value remained at around zero KB while files were written to each mountpoint, but it shot up when the script came to unmounting the first point.
+On running the script a second time _without_ cleaning up the directories and files created by the script, she observed this time that pages were written back during the `dd` of files instead; each of the `dd`s hung for a visibly perceptible moment while the unmounts completed very quickly.

+This was very fun for me since I had not thought to run the test script _without_ cleaning up in between runs!
+And even more fun than this, was that Jo observed the same writeback behaviour
+(none on the first `dd` to a file, lots on the second) without Overlay involved at all.

+Jo went further: on different kernels she observed different writeback behaviour.
+Between 4.4 and 4.8 no writeback occurs during unmounts, which are all quick, but does during the
+`dd` of files.
+This is something I had observed during our investigation but lacked the background knowledge to make much of it.
+The lack of writeback during unmounts in these versions makes sense, since that call did not yet exist in the code.
+Interestingly, from at least 4.13 to 4.14.59 (the commit before our `sync_filesystem` one), no writeback occurred during either the `dd` or the unmount: both are very fast.
+Of course, this probably doesn't mean that no pages would be written ever, but it does indicate that various changes have been made through the kernel versions to determine _when_ data is synced.

+At the time of writing, the Canonical investigation is still ongoing, but I will update this post with new information as it comes in (yay internet publishing!).

-The question now was how we were to work around this behaviour?
+The question now is what Garden can do to work around this behaviour?
 We could force a `sync` now and then to take the writeback hits in smaller increments, but that was about as attractive as re-writing our entire codebase in PHP.

-Another option could be to set smaller values for certain tunables in `/proc/sys/vm`, such as `dirty_expire_centisecs` and `dirtytime_expire_seconds`, but the effects would be system-wide and generally not positive for others' components.
+Another option could be to set smaller values for certain tunables in `/proc/sys/vm`, such as `dirty_expire_centisecs` and `dirtytime_expire_seconds`, but since the effects would be system-wide and generally not positive for others' components, this plan may be a last-resort.

-Fortunately, we already had a trick up our sleeve.
-Something we had started work on nearly 2 years previously now promised to solve more than simply the problem it was created for.
+Fortunately, we already have a trick up our sleeve.
+Something we started work on nearly 2 years previously now promises to solve more than simply the problem it was created for.

 # **8: The Blue Line**